AeroB2/EDM-PROJECTS-AeroB2/Midterm Lab Task 2 /README.md

 - Clean Names: Remove extra text (e.g., "Rates") from company names.
 - Remove Descriptions: Delete the descriptions column.

-4. Copy Steps:
+4. Copy Steps

 - Copy the applied steps for your portfolio.
-## ⭐Reshape and Group Data:
+## Reshape and Group Data:

 1. Duplicate for Role Type: